 In California, drivers can obtain their full drivers license at the age of 17.

 California requires you to renew your license every 5 years.
-There are additional provisions for older drivers:
+Older drivers face additional renewal requirements:

 The state of California enforces increased penalties for various violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Workers must be present and there must be signs idicating road work is in progress in order for Work Zone Enhancements to be enforced.
 In California, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
-Driving while above the legal limit is called Driving Under the Influence.
-Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
+Most states impose increased mandatory penalties for driving above a specific BAC.
 In California, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.

 Most states do not allow cellphone use while driving.
 In California, hand-held devices such as phones and mp3 player are banned for all drivers, regardless of age.
 Handheld devices bans prohibit talking on the phone without a hands-free system.